 - If submitting to a peer-reviewed section of the journal, the instructions in Ensuring a Blind Review have been followed.

-Please discuss your idea with the editor-in-chief before making a submission.
+Please discuss your idea with the editor-in-chief before submitting and Editorial.

 This can be research or practice oriented.
 The length of the Original Article should not be more than 10 to 15 pages (2,500 to 3,750 words).
 There is no limit on the number of references.